 What is influenza?

-Influenza (the flu) is a viral respiratory infection that spreads from person to person through coughing, sneezing, and contact with contaminated surfaces.
-The flu is caused by types A, B, or rarely C influenza virus.
-The most common cause is influenza A, the viral culprit behind flu pandemics and most epidemics.
-In colder climates, influenza is seasonal, occurring primarily in the winter.
+In colder climates, influenza is seasonal.
+In the United States, flu season can begin as early as October and end as late as May.
 In warmer regions of the world, it may be present year-round.
 During each flu season, there are multiple strains of influenza present, but typically one or two strains predominate as that year's "seasonal flu."

-The influenza virus causes illness in humans and in many animals, including birds, pigs (swine), dogs, and horses.
-Human influenza strains pass easily from person to person, but most strains of animal influenza only rarely infect humans.
-When they do, it is almost exclusively when there is significant close animal contact, such as a person that raises chickens or pigs, and the subsequent infection is only rarely transmitted from the infected person to another person.
+Different strains of influenza viruses cause illness in humans and in many animals, including birds, pigs (swine), dogs, whales, horses, and seals.
+Human influenza strains pass easily from person to person, but most strains of animal influenza rarely infect people.
+When they do, it is almost exclusively when there is significant close animal contact, such as a person who raises chickens or pigs, or at state fairs.
+Those infections do not usually pose a risk for person-to-person transmission.

-The ongoing worry for the world's medical communities is that an influenza strain that is infecting animals such as birds or pigs will mutate sufficiently that it will cause serious illness and death in humans (who have no protective antibodies against it) and that it will become a strain that is transmitted easily from human to human.
+The ongoing worry of the world's medical communities is that an influenza strain that is infecting animals, such as birds or pigs, will mutate sufficiently that it will cause serious illness and death in humans (who have no protective antibodies against it) and that it will become a strain that is transmitted easily from human to human.